 For example, the CustomerGauge Account Experience platform includes 360 Customer Tracking.
 This tracks your client account’s activity (via product usage, NPS feedback, CSAT, and many more measurement methods) and warns you in real-time of slipping usage, lowered engagement, or explicitly unhappy customers

 3. The Loss of a Champion

 In B2B sales, there are typically many different stakeholders at work in each account.
 Yet it’s usually just one of these players that is instrumental in pushing for the adoption of your product.
 We call this person a champion.

-That makes the exit of one your product champions a crucial sign that your client may soon churn.
+The exit of one of your product champions is a crucial sign that your client may soon churn.

-Really, though, you can prevent this from the outset simply by not relying on a single champion.
-From the onboarding stage, establish a healthy contact list within each account—with the highest value accounts needing the largest number of contacts.
+Though, you can prevent this from the outset simply by not relying on a single champion.
+From the onboarding stage, establish a healthy contact list within each account—with the highest-value accounts needing the largest number of contacts.
 A diversity of different contacts—from every level of your customer account—will help too.